datosh/datosh.github.io/content/post/hardware_accelerate_chrome/index.md

 ---

-Everything started with a simple question: "Why does my laptop get hot watching YouTube?", and led to a rabbit hole of hardware acceleration, Chrome flags, and Intel iGPUs monitors.
+Everything started with a simple question: "Why does my laptop get hot watching YouTube?", and led to a rabbit hole of hardware acceleration, Chrome flags, and Intel iGPU monitors.

 > Alright 44° isn't that hot, but it's the principle of the thing!